gp-rank13/gp-radiobuttons/README.md

 ## Installation

-Download the extension (library) files for either MacOS or Windows.
+Download the extension (library) files for either MacOS or Windows from the [Releases](https://github.com/gp-rank13/gp-radiobuttons/releases) page.

 Mac users will need to move the _libRadioButtons.dylib_ file into this folder and then restart Gig Performer:
 ```